bkrepp-ctps/mde-prototype-python/README.md

 ## Additional Background Information

 Installing the __openmatrix__ package will auto-install the __tables__ (a.k.a.
 PyTables) library.
 The __geopandas__ package requires the __descartes__ and __ipympl__ packages in order to render geographic visualizations ("maps").
 The __matplotlib__ library requires the __nb_conda__ and __nb_conda_kernels__ packages in order to render charts of any kind in an IPython notebook.

+Respectfully submitted,
+B. Krepp, attending metaphysician
+9th day of the 2nd month of the Iron Ox Year 2148 (22 March 2021)